-The board may call an extraordinary general meeting if a shareholder minority representing at least ten per cent of the company's shares so requests.
+The board is to call an extraordinary general meeting if a shareholder minority representing at least ten per cent of the company's shares so requests.
 The same applies if the statutory auditor requests an extraordinary shareholders' meeting.
-The board may also call an extraordinary shareholders' meeting on its own initiative.
+The board may also call an extraordinary general meeting on its own initiative.

-Decisions at shareholders' meetings are taken by simple majority vote.
-Certain decisions, however, such as changes to the articles of association, require a qualified majority.
-Each share carries one vote, unless otherwise stated in the articles of association.
+Decisions at shareholders' meetings are taken by vote, and each share carries one vote unless otherwise stated in the articles of association.
 If the articles of association stipulate that shares have differentiated voting rights, no share may carry voting rights that are more than ten times that of any other share.

-A shareholders' meeting may not make any decision that aims to give undue advantage to one shareholder or individual to the disadvantage of the company or any other shareholder.
+Decisions at shareholders' meetings are made by simple majority of the votes cast.
+Certain decisions, however, such as changes to the articles of association, require a qualified majority.
+The shareholders' meeting may not make any decision that aims to give undue advantage to one shareholder or individual to the disadvantage of the company or any other shareholder.